Course Code: CHC43015

-Course Duration: You will have 12 months starting from your commencement date to complete the Self-Paced Online course.
+Course Duration: You will have up to 12 months starting from your commencement date to complete the Self-Paced Online course.
 Students can enrol anytime during the year under this delivery method.

 The Certificate IV in Ageing Support course will teach you the core skills required to prepare you for a fulfilling career in the aged care industry.
 You will learn how to provide person-centred support to the elderly, people with dementia, and people with disabilities.
 Among the skills you will learn are how to maintain the well-being of clients through personal care and how to provide them the services that meet their specific needs.